How to Sell a House by Owner in Arizona

 Some Arizona sellers may not bat an eyelash at the steps outlined above, but many FSBO sellers find the actual execution a lot more challenging.

-The possibility of underselling the home is one major concern.
-According to the latest data from the National Association of Realtors (NAR), FSBOs accounted for 7% of home sales in 2023.
-On average, FSBO homes sold for $310,000, compared to $405,000 for agent-assisted sales.
+One major concern is the possibility of underselling the home.
+According to the latest data from NAR, FSBO homes sold for $380,000 in 2023, compared to $435,000 for agent-assisted sales.

 Sell Without a Realtor: Get an All-Cash Offer